Why Your AI Pilot Died Before It Touched Your ERP

 Why AI + ERP Pilots Stall: Root Causes

-del.ai analysis of 40+ mid-market AI implementation attempts
+del.ai model of mid-market AI implementation failure modes, 2026

 Closed API — no write-back